-- (1) Function

-- a.
-Analysis function

-- The central office receives regional observed and forecast data.
-Analyzing the regional observed and forecast data by MIKE11, a central bulletin, hazard map and observation map should be produced.

 - b.
-Monitoring function

-- The observed forecast data should be monitored on the monitoring computer.

-- c.
-Database function

-- The observed and forecast data should be stored in the database server.

-- d.
-Dissemination function

-- The bulletin should be disseminated to ministries and TV/radio stations via E-mail or fax and open to the public via the FFWC Internet website.

-- e.
-Input/output interface function

-- Communications with the regional offices should be conducted through digital HF or T&T lines.
-T&T is used if a digital HF link is not established.
+Monitoring function - The observed and forecast data should be monitored on the monitor computer. - Database function c. - The observed and forecast data should be stored in the database server. - Dissemination function d. - Regional warning and forecasting messages should be disseminated to O&M divisional offices and district offices via E-mail or fax. - Input/output interface function e. - Communications with the central office should be conducted through digital HF or T&T. T&T is used as a backup in case a digital HF link is not established.
 Interfaces with digital HF and T&T should be provided.

-- f.
-Regional function

-- The function of the regional offices, described in Section 7.7.2, should be provided for the analysis of the Dhaka region.